uclasystem/midas/README.md

 ```

 ### Run
-Before running any application, one needs to start the Midas coordinator on the host machine:
+Before running any application, one needs to start the Midas coordinator on the host machine.
+The coordinator is responsible for managing the memory allocation and coordinate all running applications.

 ```bash
 ./scripts/run_daemon.sh
 # Example terminal outputs:
 # [kInfo]: Daemon starts listening...
 ```
-By default, the Midas coordinator can harvest all available memory on the server.
-This offers the most utility to applications and it is safe because Midas only allocates memory on demand and can promptly scale down its memory usage upon memory pressure.
-However, users can set a hard limit on the maximum memory capacity that Midas can harvest:
+By default, the Midas coordinator is configured to utilize all available memory on the server.
+This is recommended because it maximized the utility for applications.
+However, for users who wish to manage system resources more conservatively, there is an option to set a hard limit on the maximum memory capacity that Midas can harvest:
 ```bash
 ./scripts/set_memory_limit.sh <memory limit in MB>
 ```

-We are free to run applications now.
-Here we take the storage server as an example.
+With the Midas coordinator running, users can launch applications and take advantage of soft state.
+Below is an example of how to start a storage server application ported to work with Midas:
 ```bash
 cd apps/storage
 ./storage_server
 ```
-Users can start more applications in a similar manner.
+Users can run more applications following a similar process.

 ## Repo Structure